wilsonqin/pandas-mint-taxes/README.md

 For the purposes of this tutorial, I will use the Python programming language and Pandas data manipulation library, but great alternatives could be R or Excel if you are more familiar with those.
 This project provides a sample dummy Mint transactions csv export, with example code snippets in `.py`, `.ipython/juptyer` and in markdown form.

+### DISCLAIMER:
+### THIS DEMO IS DISTRIBUTED FOR EDUCATIONAL PURPOSES ONLY.
+IT IS NOT TAX-RELATED ADVICE OR FILING SOFTWARE.
+### FOR ALL TAX-RELATED QUESTIONS AND CONCERNS PLEASE ASK A CERTIFIED ACCOUNTANT

 Before We Start
 --------